azdanov/design-patterns/README.md

 * Identify the aspects of your application that vary and separate them from what stays the same.
 * Program to an interface, not a concrete implementation.
-* Favor composition over inheritance.
+* Favor composition over inheritance (Composite reuse principle).
-* Strive for loosely coupled designs between objects that interact.
+* Strive for loosely coupled designs between objects that interact (Loosely Coupled Principle).
-* Classes should be open for extension but closed for modification.
+* Classes should be open for extension but closed for modification (Open/closed principle).
 * Depend on abstractions.
-Do not depend on concrete classes.
+Do not depend on concrete classes (Dependency inversion principle).
   * No variable should hold a reference to a concrete class.
   * No class should derive from a concrete class.
   * No method should override an implemented method of any of its base classes.
+* Talk only to your immediate friends (Principle of Least Knowledge).
+  * Only invoke methods that belong to:
+    * The object itself
+    * Objects passed in as a parameter to the method
+    * Any object the method creates or instantiates
+    * Any components of the object

 ## Patterns